|Mon 5 Jun – Thu 8 Jun 2017||4 full days||Box Hill||Fully booked|

 |Mon 16 Oct – Thu 19 Oct 2017||4 full days||Box Hill||Open now|

 This four day course aims to equip nurses with the clinical knowledge and skills to become a nurse cervical screening provider (NCSP).
-It includes sessions on the role and clinical skills of the sexual and reproductive health (SRH) nurse.
-In addition, the course introduces a range of sexual and reproductive health topics including vaginal and vulval health, primary care gynaecology, contraception and sexually transmissible infections.
+It includes sessions on the role and clinical skills of the reproductive and sexual health (RSH) nurse.
+In addition, the course introduces a range of reproductive and sexual health topics including vaginal and vulval health, primary care gynaecology, contraception and sexually transmissible infections.